Thresholds

 Climatological Test

 The Climatological Test was not applied to the salinity data because there were insufficient observations to calculate robust seasonal thresholds.
 Both data groups were missing observations for at least one month (Figure 2).
-Additionally, there is no substantial seasonal salinity cycle, and so the Gross Range Test is expected to identify any outlying observations.
+The Gross Range Test user thresholds were used as placeholders until there is sufficient seasonal data to calculate salinity thresholds for the Climatological test.

 Figure 2: Mean +/- 3 standard deviations of the monthly salinity observations.